Safe Passage at the Border between Ecuador and Peru

-As my time in Ecuador grew to a close I vacillated over the best way to make the border crossing into Peru.
+As my time in Ecuador grew to a close I vacillated over the best way to make the land border crossing between Ecuador and Peru.
 Although it was possible to take a bus directly south from Cuenca to Peru, the trip would have required an eight to ten-hours bus ride to Zumba, changing to a Chiva (open sided bus) for the ride to the border town of La Balsa, a stop at the immigration offices to get stamped out of Ecuador, and finally a 2.5 hour ride in a colectivo (local pick-up truck with bench seats) to the town of San Ignacio.
 At that point I would still be on the eastern side of Peru, far from my intended destination on the coast; that route simply did not make sense for me.

 Fortunately, I had met Karina Gonzales, a lovely young schoolteacher from Lima, during my earlier visit to Guayaquil.
 We became instant friends and upon returning to Peru she sent me a suggested itinerary of the best places to visit in her country, as well as contact information for Maikol, the guide she uses to cross the border whenever she comes to Ecuador.